 Python does not necessarily mean slow.
 As long as the data blocks (“baskets”) are large, this “array at a time” approach can even be faster than “event at a time” C++.
 Below, the rate of reading data into arrays with uproot is shown to be faster than C++ ROOT (left) and root_numpy (right), as long as the baskets are tens of kilobytes or larger (for a variable number of muons per event in an ensemble of different physics samples; higher is better).

 uproot is not maintained by the ROOT project team, so post bug reports here as GitHub issues, not on a ROOT forum.
 Thanks!

 pip install uproot # maybe with sudo or --user, or in virtualenv

 conda config --add channels conda-forge # if you haven't added conda-forge already conda install uproot

-The pip installer automatically installs strict dependencies; the conda installer installs optional dependencies, too.
+The pip installer automatically installs strict dependencies; the conda installer also installs optional dependencies (except for Pandas).

-- lzma to read lzma-compressed ROOT files in Python 2
+- lzma to read/write lzma-compressed ROOT files in Python 2

 - xrootd to access remote files through XRootD

 - requests to access remote files through HTTP